Raja Chor Mantri Sipahi: Rules

-The game begins with making 4 chits namely Raja (2000 points), Mantri (900 points), Chor(0 points) and Sipahi (700 points).
+The game begins with making 4 chits namely Raja (1000 points), Mantri (800 points), Chor(0 points) and Sipahi (500 points).
 Each chit is folded-shuffled and distributed among 4 players with each player picking one chit.
 Players can open their respective chit to find out their character(which shall not be revealed to anybody).
-The Sipahi then has to identify the ‘Chor’ from the other 3 players whether they are a “chor” or not.
-If the Mantri, guesses correctly then the points are retained or else he/she surrenders them to the Chor.
+The Sipahi then has to identify the ‘Chor’ from the other 2(Mantri and Chor) players whether they are a “chor” or not.
+If the Sipahi, guesses correctly then the points are retained or else he/she surrenders them to the Chor.
 If the Sipahi picks the wrong person then the Chor and Sipahi will have to switch points.
 Several rounds of this game are played before counting the points.
 The player with the highest score wins the game.